 What Happened

 So it all started when I was using the Lovense app and muted someone.
 That's it.
 Just muted them.
-But then I saw the API response and was like... wait, is that an email address?
+But then I saw the API request and was like... wait, is that an email address?
 Why is that there?

 Just muting someone exposed their email - wtf